xernyuii/googleByShell/README.md

+#googleByShell

-#googleByShell - a simple tool to search in google/baidu/wikipedia/etc by shell
+A simple tool to search in google/baidu/wikipedia/etc by shell

 ##Version 1.0.0